 All participants must begin by submitting their idea and information on our online application.
 All applications must be received at least 6 weeks before the planned event date.
-Please read and complete the application thoroughly and send it, with any additional question, to firstname.lastname@example.org.
+Any additional questions please email to firstname.lastname@example.org.
 KAB Breast Casts™ are also trademarked, so participants must complete an agreement for approval.

 One of the best things about working for an international breast cancer non-profit is finding new people from all over the world who care about and support cancer prevention.

 Most recently, international pop artist Mina Koo found out about Keep A Breast and wanted to do her part to make a difference.

 This October, Keep A Breast and Katsuya San Diego will be working together to Roll out the Research by calling on local influencers and celebrities to create custom rolls using cancer-fighting ingredients!

 During the month of October, Road Runner Sports has pledged to donate $1 to Keep A Breast Foundation for every bra that they help fit.
 They realize the importance of supporting a healthy lifestyle and will also give the women that they help fit a breast self-exam card.

 Keep A Breast is here to help young people lower their risk of breast cancer, and is calling on you to help!
 The DIY Action Program was designed to equip you with the tools to educate you and the people around you with potentially life saving information.